SunzidHassan/Study/Course/Professional/HiEd/HiEd.md

 Dear Dr. XXX,

-I’m in my final year as a Cognitive Science major at XXXX, where I have been working in the lab of Dr. XXX XXX.
-My research has focused on attention and working memory using psychophysical and electrophysiological methods (see attached CV).
-I’m planning to apply to PhD programs this Fall, and I’m very interested in the possibility of working in your lab at UC Davis.
-I read your recent paper on XXX, and I found your approach to be very exciting.
+I’m a Computer Science MS major at Louisiana Tech University, where I have been working at the Automatic Control lab under the supervision of Dr. Lingxiao Wang.
+My research has focused on combining high-level reasoning capabilities of multimodal LLMs with low-level action learning capabilities of reinforcement learning (see my research projects nad attached CV).

+I’m planning to apply to PhD programs this Fall, and I’m very interested in the possibility of working in your lab at <INSTITUTION>.
+I read your recent paper on <PAPER>, and I found your approach of <APPROACH> to be very exciting.

-I was hoping you might tell me whether you are planning to take new students in your lab in Fall 2019 [or: …whether you are planning to take rotation students in your lab…].
+I was hoping you might tell me whether you are planning to take new students in your lab in Fall 2025.
 I’d also be interested in any other information or advice you have.

-[Possibly add a few more lines here about your background and interests.]
+Recent publications:
+- Integrating vision and olfaction via Multi-modal LLM for Robotic Odor Source Localization (Project Page).
+- Robotic Odor Source Localization with supervisied learning algorithm (Project Page).
+- Multi-modal Robotic Platform Developmetn for OSL (Project Page).

+Currently, I am doing simultaneous MS in Electrical Engineering and Biomedical Engineering, and I hope to graduate Summar, 2025.

 - Where you got or are getting your degree
 - What kind of research experience you’ve had
 - and/or what you’ve been doing since you graduated.